mahmoud-malek/monty/README.md

 - If the command `push` is not followed by an integer.
 - If the command `pint` or `pop` is called when the stack is empty.

+## 🧪 Tests

+This project includes a set of test files located in the `bytecodes` directory.
+To run these tests, follow these steps:

+1. Navigate to the project directory: `cd path-to-your-project`
+2. Run the interpreter on a test file: `./monty bytecodes/name-of-test-file.m`

+Replace `name-of-test-file.m` with the name of the test file you want to run.
+For example, to run the `00.m` test, you would use the command `./monty bytecodes/00.m`.

 ## 🤝 Contributing

 This project is a demonstration of a Monty language interpreter, and is not open for contribution.